 By Malcolm Owen

-The Scosche USB-C Digital AV Multiport Adapter is available to buy now from the company’s store, priced at $59.99.
+The Satechi USB-C Power Meter is available to buy from the manufacturer priced at $30.